dcaoyuan/chana/README.rst

-Chana
+ChaNa
 ======

 Avro Data Store based on Akka (persistence in progressing)

-This project is named from Chinese word 刹那, which is a transliteration of the word "Kasna" from Sanskrit, means "instant; split second".
+This project is named from Chinese word "刹那", which is a transliteration of the word "Kasna" from Sanskrit, means "instant; split second".

 .. image:: https://travis-ci.org/wandoulabs/chana.png